The Owl and the Nightingale: Interpretation, criticism, and analysis

 Most scholars in the past have defined the work as an allegory, yet the difficulty of sustaining this method of analysis throughout the poem remains a challenge.
 These interpretations tend to characterise each principal figure in polar opposition to the other, and since scholar Kathryn Hume's work on the text has encouraged other scholars to turn to format and structure rather than symbolic characterisation.

+Scholars have also discussed The Owl and the Nightingale and its connection to themes of antisemitism due to the negative medieval association of owls with Jewish people.

 Disregarding an allegorical interpretation, critics have taken the position that the two figures of the text do represent symbolic depictions of people, institutions, and other forces.
 The question of date and authorship make any certainty about the text a challenge to interpretation.
 The most consistent theme in the piece is the determination of the birds to trounce their opponent no matter the lengths to which their argument must stretch.

 It has also been suggested that the owl and nightingale represent historical figures, which necessarily grounds these arguments in a very specific time.
 Scholar Anne Baldwin posits that the poem was written between 1174 and 1175, and that the nightingale represents King Henry II and the owl is Thomas Becket, Archbishop of Canterbury.

 Several scholars have focused on comparisons between the structures in the medieval legal system and that of the poem itself.
 The birds take turns presenting their arguments as they would have done in a contemporary court, while also structuring their arguments as legal defences and providing the opinions of authorities to strengthen their cases.
 While the unknown date of creation yet again foils any certain comparison, analyses have ranged from imitations of 12th- or 13th-century court mechanisms to no actual comparison, with acknowledgement that the author was indeed acquainted with judicial proceedings.
 In 1994, Monica Potkay also proposed that the legal system on which the poem is based is that of natural rather than English "common" law, a legal framework predicated on God's power over the Earth and its inhabitants.

 In short, there remains no consensus regarding the ultimate analysis of this enigmatic work.
 Without a definite provenance and authorship, the possibility of a positive identification of the symbolism within the text is limited.